codeforamerica/streetscope/README.md

 ### Deploy to Heroku

-Make sure to save your CSVs in the root of the project.
+Make sure to save your OpenAddresses CSV in the root of the project.
 Then, in your command line, run the following:

 ```
 $ heroku create